Yatin2108/Hackathon/readme.md

 ### Run the entire test suite in parallel on a single BrowserStack device

-In this section, we will run the tests in parallel on a single device on Browserstack.
-Refer to `capabilities` object in `resources/conf/wdio-bstack-parallel.conf.js` file to change test capabilities for this configuration.
+In this section, we will run the E2E tests in parallel on a multiple device on Browserstack.
+Refer to `capabilities` object in `resources/conf/wdio-bstack.conf.js` file to change test capabilities for this configuration.

 - How to run the test?